Each connection may listen for a QueryBuilder event.

 You may modify the metadata directly when built.
 This event must be subscribed to immediately after creating the driver.
 See Metadata documentation.

-This event is named 'metadata.build'
+This event is named 'metadata.build'.

 use ApiSkeletons\Doctrine\ORM\GraphQL\Driver;